Kim Possible (character): Appearances

 Kim Possible was very successful, running for a total of five years from June 7, 2002, to September 7, 2007, and spanning four seasons, becoming the longest-running Disney Channel Original Series, until eventually being surpassed by Phineas and Ferb.
 The series comprised 84 episodes, with Kim starring in each one.
 Kim also made an appearance in the Lilo & Stitch: The Series crossover episode "Rufus".

-Kim, along with Ron and Rufus, also appears as a background character on Chibiverse, and has a speaking role in the episode "Dr. Doof's Lab", with Romano reprising her role for the first time in 17 years.
+Kim, along with Ron and Rufus, also appears on the Disney Channel crossover series Chibiverse.
+While earlier episodes only featured silent cameos, Romano reprised her role for the first time in 17 years in the episode "Dr. Doof's Lab", followed by Friedle as Ron Stoppable a year later in the episode "Kiff Possible".

 Epcot theme park attraction

 In 2009, a theme park attraction entitled the Kim Possible World Showcase Adventure premiered at Walt Disney World's Epcot.
 Upon arrival, visitors were allowed to partake in an alternate reality game (ARG) inspired by the television series in which they entered into the world of Kim Possible and ventured on a "high-tech scavenger hunt" in a simulated country of their choice.
 The attraction closed down in 2012 and was replaced by Agent P's World Showcase Adventure, another scavenger hunt-like attraction inspired by the Phineas and Ferb series.